A Masada sunrise hike is a must when in Israel.

 The Masada is perhaps Israel’s most interesting archeological site.
 It can be easily visited on a day trip from Jerusalem (and even from Tel Aviv) and paired with other unmissable attractions such as the Dead Sea (in fact, you can see the Dead Sea from the Masada) and Ein Gedi Reserve.

-Visiting the Masada at sunrise is a fantastic experience – provided you are up for a bit of a challenge, as the cable car that goes all the way to the site doesn’t work at that time of day.
+A Masada sunrise visit is a fantastic experience – provided you are up for a bit of a challenge, as the cable car that goes all the way to the site doesn’t work at that time of day.

-This post intends to be a quick and easy guide for visiting the Masada at sunrise, with plenty of information to make the most of your time there, tips on the best sunrise tours, practical information and suggestions for nearby attractions.
+This post intends to be a quick and easy guide for a Masada sunrise visit, with plenty of information to make the most of your time there, tips on the best sunrise tours, practical information and suggestions for nearby attractions.
 Let me start by sharing some background information about the Masada.

 In a rush?
 Book your Masada sunrise tour with Abraham Tours here.